Naked Evil: Plot

-Hollis asks Anderson to have a word with a Jamaican student, Danny (Hamilton), who was detained by the police after a violent street fight.
-Danny wasn't involved, just in the wrong place at the wrong time, returning to the hostel after visiting his girlfriend Beverley (Carmen Munroe).
-Hollis knows that the fight was between the drug-dealing gangs of Lloyd (Dan Jackson) and Spady (Bari Jonson), rival nightclub owners.
+Hollis asks Anderson to have a word with a Jamaican student, Danny, who was detained by the police after a violent street fight.
+Danny was not involved, just in the wrong place at the wrong time, returning to the hostel after visiting his girlfriend Beverley.
+Hollis knows that the fight was between the drug-dealing gangs of Lloyd and Spady, rival nightclub owners.

 Later that night, Amizan is emptying the waste bins in the Jamaican students' rooms.
 When he gets to Danny's, Danny tells him to stop hurting Benson and threatens to tell Benson everything.
-Amizan says, menacingly, that it wouldn't be too healthy for Danny if he did.
+Amizan says, menacingly, that it would not be too healthy for Danny if he did.
 Danny kicks him out.

 Benson shows Alderson an obi that he found in his room just before his stomach problems began.
-When Alderson asks, Benson says that he hasn't told the police about it because he fears causing a scandal at the hostel.
+When Alderson asks, Benson says that he has not told the police about it because he fears causing a scandal at the hostel.
 Alderson tells Amizan to dispose of the obi, but Amizan refuses.
 Alderson carries the obi down to Amizan's 'hut' - he lives next to the furnace in the cellar - and orders Amizan to burn it.
 Amizan, in the back room of his hut, where he hides his voodoo paraphernalia, again refuses.
 Alderson throws it into the furnace.

 After an end-of-term dance party at the hostel, Alderson walks Tuttle home.
-They're romantically involved.
+They are romantically involved.
 Along the way, they find a decapitated, bloody cockerel hanging from a tree.
 Alderson tells Benson about it, oddly finding gravel on the floor outside Benson's door.
 He finds another obi in Benson's liquor cabinet.
 Benson is truly afraid of the second obi.

 The next day, Benson and Alderson find several more dead cockerels.
 Goodman performs an exorcism of sorts as they burn them.
-Amizan goes to Danny's room, hands Danny an obi and says, 'I think it's time you paid another visit to our friend'.
+Amizan goes to Danny's room, hands Danny an obi and says, "I think it's time you paid another visit to our friend".
 Goodman blesses Benson's second obi and says that now it can be disposed of.
-Benson won't do so, though.
+Benson will not do so, though.
 Instead, he shows it to the students and lectures them on the evils of witchcraft.

 Danny delivers the obi to Lloyd, who says that Spady wants Danny dead as Spady believes that the obis have caused the deaths of three members of his gang.
 A frightened Danny almost forgets to collect his money from Lloyd before he hurriedly leaves.